Self-Love and it’s True Root

 “I should be working on my project” and ALSO “I should take care of myself, not push myself so hard and go have an ice cream instead”

 This might seem strange, but it makes sense when you know how a belief is created.
-A belief is put into place with a clear thought or nervous system experience paired with a strong, impactful emotion.
+A belief is put into place with a clear thought or nervous system experience paired with strong, impactful emotion.
 This produces the outcome that the belief needs to come alive: us putting our FAITH in it.
 Us believing it, even with a small part of us.
-So a seemingly random event in your past can create one belief, and than another seemingly random event can create a different, sometimes opposing one.
+So a seemingly random event in your past can create one belief, and then another seemingly random event can create a different, sometimes opposing one.

 It can get pretty complex too.
-From one belief and the emotions it creates we often create new belief structures to protect ourselves from the pain from the first belief.
+From one belief and the emotions, it creates we often create new belief structures to protect ourselves from the pain from the first belief.

 Belief: I’m not loved

 (The subconscious: Ouch, that hurts.
 Let’s try and avoid that feeling again…)